 otp_pointset() function takes the

-lsoa object and create a PointSet that can be accessed by OTP using the name “lsoa”.
+lsoa object and creates a PointSet that can be accessed by OTP using the name “lsoa”.

-A surface evaluate the travel times from a given point to all locations within 120 minutes in one minute increments.
+A surface evaluates the travel times from a given point to all locations within 120 minutes in one minute increments.
 So it quite similar to an isochrone.

 The fist step is to make a surface from a given location using